4A Games

 4A Games Limited is a Ukrainian-Maltese video game developer based in Sliema, Malta.
 The company was founded in Kyiv, Ukraine, in 2006 by three developers who departed from GSC Game World.
-In 2014, 4A Games moved its headquarters to Sliema, wherein one Kyiv office was retained as a sub-studio (which became independent and was rebranded in 2025 as Reburn).
+In 2014, 4A Games moved its headquarters to Sliema, wherein one Kyiv office was retained as a sub-studio, part of which split off to form an independent studio, rebranded as ‘Reburn’ in 2025, while the rest remains with 4A Games.
 The company is best known for developing the Metro video game series.

 History

 Foundation

 4A Games was founded by former developers from GSC Game World: Andrew Prokhorov, Oles Shyshkovtsov, and Alexander Maximchuk; they, together with Sergei Karmalsky, formed the core team of S.T.A.L.K.E.R.: Shadow of Chernobyl, which was in development at GSC in the early and mid-2000s.
 Prokhorov had disliked that Sergiy Grygorovych, the chief executive officer (CEO) of GSC, prioritized money over his employees, withholding royalties for games the company had produced.
 The situation came to a high point when the two fell out over wages in 2006, leading Prokhorov and two of the company's lead programmers—Shyshkovtsov and Maximchuk—to leave the company and found a new studio, 4A Games, with the intention to treat its employees better than Grygorovych did.